-“Choosing the right level of listed building survey is important, finding the right Surveyor is essential, at Nicholson Price Associates we will deliver the right type of survey for your listed building.
+“Choosing the right level of survey is important, finding the right Surveyor is essential, at Nicholson Price Associates we will deliver the right type of survey for your listed building.
 Our professional team is here to help you all the way!”

 We are mindful that every Listed Building is unique and that it is likely to have been subject to later alterations using materials and techniques that can sometimes have unintended consequences.

 We take great care to identify and record historically or architecturally significant fabric and explain the cause and implication of any defects that may be present.